PCT | Final Gear List

 Gear we swapped

-Water Filter: our initial water filters (Chef had a Katadyn BeFree, while I had a Sawyer Mini) slowed down so much that we decided to replace them.
+Water Filter (new model): our initial water filters (Chef had a Katadyn BeFree, while I had a Sawyer Mini) slowed down so much that we decided to replace them.
 We both tried out the classic Sawyer Squeeze filter and it was the best decision ever!
 The filtration process was very fast and the coupling device allowed us to filter water using gravity… we could actually relax during our breaks!

 Lilo sweating while filtering water with her previous filter, the Sawyer Mini.

-Shorts: I started hiking with Patagonia Baggies, but ended up hating them.
+Shorts (new model): I started hiking with Patagonia Baggies, but ended up hating them.
 Their quite rigid textile was rubbing against the skin of my thighs and caused terrible chafing.
 I switched to Patagonia Strider Pro shorts and it was a much better option for me!

 This were the shorts that gave me chafing… RIP beautiful Patagonia Baggies :(